ondrejsmutny/ondrejsmutny/README.md

 - 👋 Hi, I’m @ondrejsmutny
-- 👀 I’m interested in programming in Finance, Accounting, Reporting and FP&A
+- 👀 I’m interested in development applications especially for Finance, Accounting, Reporting and FP&A purposes
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on projects in consulting companies, development companies or compaines with their own development teams
 - 📫 How to reach me: ondrej.smutny.90@gmail.com